g3gg0/esp8266can/ReadMe.md

 ### Incomplete code
 This code is most probably not perfect.
 It may miss some essential stuff I didnt think of.
-As it is not (yet) 100% tested in a productional environment, it could cause severe bugs.
+As it is not (yet) 100% tested in a productional environment, it could contain annoying bugs.

 It does not handle: